 In addition to the handmade arts and craft vendors, the younger attendees will be delighted with the Children’s Area.
-This area will include a rock-climbing wall, spider jump, bounce houses and crafts of sand art and face painting, sponsored by Greene County Family Connections.
+This area will include a rock-climbing wall, spider jump, bounce houses, pony rides and crafts of sand art and face painting, sponsored by Greene County Family Connections.

-Agricultural exhibits will allow guests to hold small baby chicks, visit the petting zoo and other farm animals including calves, sheep and ducks from 10 a.m. to 3 p.m., sponsored by Farm Bureau and 4-H. 4-H students will show off their skills of how to show goats from 10-11:30am and how to show calves from 12:40-2pm.
-If you like horticulture, be sure to stop by the agriculture tent to plant your own sunflower, from seeds provided by The Garden Club and Greensboro Tree Board, and take it home to watch it grow.
+Agricultural exhibits will allow guests to hold small baby chicks, visit the petting zoo and other farm animals including calves, sheep and ducks from 9:30 a.m. to 3 p.m., sponsored by Farm Bureau and 4-H. 4-H students will show off their skills of how to show goats from 9:30-11am and how to show calves from 11:30am-1pm.
+New in the agricultural area will be the peddle tractor.
+The peddle tractor will run from 10-11am and 1-2pm.

 Southland Jubilee Headquarters will be located in front of the Greene County Chamber of Commerce office on North Main Street.
-Stop by to purchase your very own 2014 Southland Jubilee official T-shirt and to pick up the festival map and brochure.
-Jubilee Headquarters is sponsored by Angela Taylor Creative and Blue Sky Custom Apparel, Inc.
+Stop by to purchase your very own 2015 Southland Jubilee official T-shirt and to pick up the festival map and brochure.
+Jubilee Headquarters is sponsored by Angela Taylor Creative.

 DOCK 103.9FM will broadcast a live remote radio broadcast and for all of your first aid needs, please visit the St. Mary’s Good Samaritan Hospital tent.